 - Track your receivables.
 Make sure you’re regularly checking in to see which payments have been made, and which are late.
 If you use Finli, we take care of this for you, but either way – it’s crucial you know when you’re not getting paid so you can act swiftly and get the issue resolved.

 Need help getting started?
 Finli was founded to help small businesses instantly invoice, collect immediate payments, and more seamlessly handle their accounts receivable.
-Sign up for a free trial here!
+Sign up now!